lenazamnius/-singolo/README.md

-This is layout of Singolo free template for RSSchool.
+This is layout of Singolo free template for RSSchool task.

 [**See full page**](https://lenazamnius.github.io/singolo)
 ---